Blackstone (BX) Investment Thesis

 Key Risks

-- Competition from Brookfield and other infrastructure-focused managers intensifying
+- Competition from Brookfield, KKR Infrastructure, and Ares is intensifying

 Opportunity